johanlillja/i2i/README.md

 # Reporting problems

-Although we are not supporting the software, please file eventual issues under the issues tab on this github for.
+Although we are not supporting the software, please file eventual issues under the issues tab on this github.

 Please provide a short description of the problem and try to replicate it yourself before you report it.